Introduction

 7. Start your KNIME Analytics Platform.

-8. The ''My Template Node'' node should now be visible in the Node Repository.
+8. The "My Template Node" should now be visible in the node repository.

-9. Import and open the Example_with_Python_node.knwf workflow, which contains our test node:
+9. Import and open the Example_with_Python_node.knwf workflow from the demos folder, which contains a test node:

-2. Study the code in my_extension.py and compare it with the node you see in KNIME Analytics Platform.
-In particular, understand where the node name and description, as well as its inputs and outputs, come from.
+2. Study the code in extension.py and compare it with the node you see in KNIME Analytics Platform.
+In particular, understand where the node name, description, inputs, and outputs are defined in the code.

-3. Execute the node and make sure that it produces an output table.
+3. Execute the node and verify that it produces an output table.

 10. Build your first configuration dialog:

-In my_extension.py, uncomment the definitions of parameters (marked by the ''Tutorial Step 10'' comment).
-Restart your KNIME Analytics Platform, re-drag your node from the node repository into the workflow, and you should be able to double-click the node and see configurable parameter.
+In extension.py, uncomment the definitions of parameters (marked by the ''Tutorial Step 10'' comment).
+Restart your KNIME Analytics Platform, re-drag your node from the node repository into the workflow, and double-click the node to see the configurable parameters.

-Take a minute to see how the names, descriptions, and default values compare between their definitions in my_extension.py and the node dialog.
+Take a minute to compare the names, descriptions, and default values defined in extension.py with what is displayed in the node dialog.

 11. Add your first port:

-To add a second input table to the node, follow these steps (marked by the ''Tutorial Step 11'' comment; you will need to restart KNIME Analytics Platform):
+To add a second input table to the node, follow these steps (marked by the ''Tutorial Step 11'' comment):

-3. Change the execute method to reflect the addition of the second input table.
+2. Update the configure method to handle the schema of the second input table.

 12. Add some functionality to the node: